About This Guide

 Scheduling in Chronotek Pro

 Scheduling in Chronotek Pro helps organize shifts, ensure job coverage, and improve job costing accuracy.
 However, schedules aren't mandatory.
-Employees can clock in based on Team assignments and other factors.
-But by using them, you'll maximize the benefits of Pro.
+Employees can clock in based on Team assignments and by being located there.
+But by using schedules, you'll maximize the benefits of Pro.

 Why Schedules Matter